• masala (n.) /mə'sɑ:lə/

 Sources: Merriam-Webster, Collins, Wiktionary

-I'm a designer or something.
+I'm a designer and a developer.
 I push the pixels and write the code to interfaces like this one.
 I've also worked with print and illustration, and I cheerfully apply a healthy dose of usability nerdery to everything I do—even those things to which the term “usability” isn't normally applied.

 So I'm a pixel pusher-tag mangler-music maker-hair splitter-storysmith, and I've been called Miss There's-More-Than-One-Definition-of-That (that'd be the hair-splitting, I'd wager).
-I also draw, dance and educate, I know far more about maths than any sane person ought to, I've been known to hawk home-made corsets to unsuspecting friends and just now I'm trying to construct a language from scratch.
-And, oh, I'm learning Django.
+I also draw, dance and educate, I know far more about maths than a lot of people deem necessary, I've been known to hawk home-made corsets to unsuspecting friends and just now I'm trying to construct a language from scratch.
+And, oh, I'm learning Icelandic.

 If you'd like to know more, drop me a line or browse around.